Water Heating Calculator

 Estimate heating time and electricity cost.

-How does water heater work (The Physics)
+How does Water Heater Work (The Physics)

-Heating water requires a significant amount of energy to heat the water.
-The specific heat capacity of water is approximately 4,184 joules per kilogram per degree celsius.
 This means it takes 4,184 joules of energy to raise the temperature of 1 liter or 1 kg of water by 1°C.

 To calculate the time and energy required for water heating, we use the following thermodynamics formula: